Madman10K/madman10k.github.io/README.md

 1. Other various programing work including writing small features for apps, implementing data structures and abstractions, and doing other general software development work

-Outside of this, since I was in my period of game development January 2018 to December 2021, I also had the experience of managing a game project with other people.
-Specifically I worked on it with a team of 2 other people, an artist and a musician
+Outside of this, since I was in my period of game development, January 2018 to December 2021, I also had the experience of managing a game project with other people.
+Specifically, I worked on it with a team of 2 other people, an artist and a musician

 ## Programming knowledge
 I have written a lot of code in the following programming languages: